 - Institutional Investors – investment funds, private banks, multi-family offices, trust companies.

-- Philanthropy and Wealth Advisors – who advise individuals and families on their grantmaking.
+- Philanthropy and Wealth Advisors – advisors to individuals and families on their grantmaking.

-- Intermediaries – that focus on scaling and growth capital raising.
+- Intermediaries – organizations that focus on scaling and raising growth capital.

 - Academics and Other Knowledge Providers – researchers, evaluation firms, information providers.